Melendres Compliance Corner

 • Sylvia Herrera, Ph.
 D.

-• Additional community advisory boards were created at the direction of Sheriff Penzone.
+• Additional community advisory boards were created at the direction of former Sheriff Penzone.
 These boards advise the Sheriff on important matters that affect the community and serve to give a voice to the communities they represent:

 • The Hispanic Advisory Board is made up of Dreamers, businesspeople, activists, educators, and community leaders